-BC Mining Properties is a privately owned mineral property and exploration company focused in British Columbia, CA
+BC Mining Properties is a privately owned mineral property and exploration company focused in British Columbia, Canada

-We are committed to advancing several mining projects including our flagship MAC (Mo-Cu + Ni) Property in North-Central BC due west of FPX Nickel’s Baptiste nickel deposit.
+We are committed to advancing several mining projects including our flagship MAC (Mo-Cu + Ni) Property in North-Central BC located contiguous to the west of FPX Nickel’s Baptiste Nickel Deposit.

-Other key properties include the Lara VMS Deposit, located on Vancouver Island, the May & Jennie Gold Project located on two mineral leases near the City of Nelson, BC, and the Bonaparte Gold Property, located 50 km North of Kamloops.
+Key properties include the May & Jennie Gold Project located on two mineral leases near the City of Nelson, BC, the Bonaparte Gold Property, located 50 km North of Kamloops and the North Mitchell Property located in the heart of the Golden Triangle.

 MAC PROPERTY

-There are two primary deposit types located on the MAC Property;
+TWO deposit types are found on the MAC Property

 In May 2012, an NI 43-101 Resource Estimate was completed for the MAC Property’s Camp Zone.
 The 2012 (“historic”) (NI) 43-101 compliant Resource Estimate for the Mac Property highlighted the following resource: